gepetobio/100-days-of-code/r1-log.md

 ### R1D18
 Today I revisited the usage of `this` in JavaScript and the perks of using it with ES6 arrow functions.
 I also studied Functional Programming, the differences between compose and pipe and their applications.
 Had a long debugging session in a React project.
 Also had a look at the Vue documentation to undertsand how components and props work comparing with React.

+### R1D19
+Today I studied Functional Programming (Abstraction & Composition).
+I also had a long React debug session and learned a bit more about reducers and transducers.
+I also started migrating my several versions of Random Quote Machine app to a github repository (which I should have done in the first place but ended up doing on codepen just because FCC asks for it).
+Also did some map and filter exercises.